GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 The mobile application retrieves the list of study activities and the study schedule from the `Study datastore`.
 The mobile application posts updates to the `Response datastore` as participants start, pause, resume or complete study activities.
 The `Response datastore` writes this study activity data to its MySQL database.
 When the participant completes a study activity, the mobile application posts the results of that activity to the `Response datastore`, which writes that response data to Cloud Firestore.

 If a participant sends a message with the mobile application’s contact form, that message is posted to the `Participant datastore`, which then sends an email to the configured destination.
 The `Participant datastore` can send participation reminders or other types of notifications to study participants through the mobile applications.
 When participants navigate to the dashboarding section of the mobile application, the mobile application will make a request to the `Response datastore` for the necessary study responses that are used to populate the configured dashboard.

 ## GCP Managed Services

 **Brief**: For the new release, Cloud HealthCareAPIs(FHIR, DID & Consent) are used for accessing and storing healthcare data in the Google Cloud Platform.
-Using Cloud Healthcare API the data collected is moved to BigQuery for scalable analytics.
+Using Cloud Healthcare API the data collected is moved to BigQuery for operations such as scalable analytics with BigQuery.

 i)FHIR(Fast Healthcare Interoperability Resources) API is used for storing study response data for the FDA MyStudies Platform.
-FHIR API helps transform data from Platform JSON format into FHIR format.
-Release R4 version of FHIR is used for this release.
-The data stored in FHIR datastores is moved to BigQuery and this makes data available for data analytics.
+FHIR API helps transform data from Platform JSON format into FHIR format, for the current release R4 version of FHIR is used.
+The data stored in FHIR datastores is moved to BigQuery and this makes data available for other functions such as data analytics.

-ii)DID (Data de-identification) API is used to de-identify protected health information (PHI) from the response data.
-For the current requirement, the DID API de-identifies the sensitive PHI data in FHIR resources.
+ii)DID(Data de-identification ) API is used to remove protected health information (PHI) information from data.
+For the current requirement, the DID API removes the sensitive data in FHIR resources, such as protected health information (PHI).
 De-identification doesn't impact the original dataset, FHIR store, or the original data.
-The data is stored in a separate dataset.
+The data is stored in a separate DataSet

-iii) The Consent Management API is used to store the consent received from users, to keep track of what data is permitted for each use case, and to direct the application to utilize data only as consented to by the user.
+iii) The Consent Management API is used for storing the consent information application receives from users, keeps track of what data is permitted for each use case, and helps the application utilize data only as directed by users in consent stores.
 The consent data is stored in the cloud by creating a data set for each study.
-The FDA MyStudies platform also uses the Consent  APIs to fetch the end user’s consent.
-The consent information is captured and sent back to the consent artifacts on mobile.
+The FDA MyStudies platform uses the Consent  APIs for fetching the consent from the end-user in the platform.
+The consent information is captured and sent back to the consent artifacts on mobile

-iv) BigQuery: GCP’s serverless, highly scalable cloud data warehouse is used for ingesting the data collected using GCP HealthCare APIs(FHIR, DID & Consent) and data from the cloud object storage.
+iv) BigQuery: GCP’s serverless, highly scalable cloud data warehouse is used for ingesting the HealthCare data collected using GCP HealthCare APIs(FHIR, DID & Consent) and data from the cloud object storage.
 The data stored in BigQuery is used for analytics

+v) Google Identity Platform: It is an enterprise class (or Google Class) authentication service for building a custom user management application or securing services

 ## Deployment and operation